 Conclusion This project has not sought nor received another form of GHG-related environmental credits.
-This has been confirmed by checking on other GHG program/registries (CDM/GS/GCC/Plan Vivo) ^{/B03/} and has been verified by reviewing the declaration ^{/08/} that the project and/or project participants is/are not seeking registration under other GHG program.
+This has been confirmed by checking on other GHG program/registries (CDM/GS/GCC/Plan Vivo) /B03/ and has been verified by reviewing the declaration /08/ that the project and/or project participants is/are not seeking registration under other GHG

+program.

+rissuance and eleiming

 5.1.13 Double counting, issuance and claiming.
 Means of Project Validation Desk-Review, on-site inspection, and interviews Findings CL 18 was issued and resolve later after receiving the declaration from PP. Conclusion This project has neither applied for nor been rejected from any other GHG programs.
-This has been confirmed by checking on other GHG program/registries (CDM/GS/GCC/Plan Vivo) ^{/803/} and has been verified by reviewing the declaration ^{/08/} that the project and/or project participants is/are not seeking registration under other GHG program.
+This has been confirmed by checking on other GHG program/registries (CDM/GS/GCC/Plan Vivo) /B03/ and has been verified by reviewing the declaration /08/ that the project and/or project participants is/are not seeking registration under other GHG program.
 5.1.13.1 Double counting, issuance and claiming.

-Means of Project Desk-Review, on-site inspection, and interviews Validation Findings CL 18 was issued and resolve later after receiving the declaration from PP. Conclusion This project has neither applied for nor been rejected from any other GHG programs.
-This has been confirmed by checking on other GHG program/registries (CDM/GS/GCC/Plan Vivo) ^{/B03/} and has been verified by reviewing the declaration ^{/08/} that the project and/or project participants is/are not seeking registration under other GHG program.

-5.1.13.2 Double claiming and other instruments

-Means of Project Desk-Review, on-site inspection, and interviews Validation Findings CL 18 was issued and resolve later after receiving the declaration from PP. Conclusion This project has neither applied for nor been rejected from any other GHG programs.
+Means of Project Validation Desk-Review, on-site inspection, and interviews Findings CL 18 was issued and resolve later after receiving the declaration from PP. Conclusion This project has neither applied for nor been rejected from any other GHG programs.
+This has been confirmed by checking on other GHG program/registries (CDM/GS/GCC/Plan Vivo) /803/ and has been verified by reviewing the declaration /08/ that the project and/or project participants is/are not seeking registration under other GHG program.
+5.1.13.2 Double of claiming and other instruments Means of Project Validation Desk-Review, on-site inspection, and interviews Findings CL 18 was issued and resolve later after receiving the declaration from PP. Conclusion This project has neither applied for nor been rejected from any other GHG programs.
 Also, project activities also not included in a GHG emissions trading program or subject to binding emission limit.
-This has been confirmed by checking on other GHG program/registries (CDM/GS/GCC/Plan Vivo)/B03/ and has been verified by reviewing the declaration ^{/08/} that the project and/or project participants is/are not seeking registration under other GHG program.
+This has been confirmed by checking on other GHG declaration/08/ that the project and/or project participants is/are not seeking registration under other GHG program.

-5.1.14 Other benefits

-Means of Project Validation Desk-Review w, on-site inspection, and interviews Findings CL 05 was is sued and resolve later after updated informati n. on has been provided for SDG Conclusion towards the d in the section 1.14 of the ICR PDD $^{01/}$, project e following sustainable development goals, a /reporting process for each SDG and/or SDG in nd PP has employed specific SDG Target SDG target & Indicator Contributions Over Project Lifetime SDG 13: Climate Action 13.1 Strengthen resilience and adaptive capacity to climate-related hazards and natural disasters.
-Enhancing coastal resilience against climate impacts, reducing vulnerability to storms and flooding.
+5.1.14 Other benefit 5 Means of Project Validation Desk-Review Desk-Review, on-site inspection, and interviews Findings CL 05 was is sued and resolve later after updated informati on has been provided for SDG contributio n.
+Conclusion As described in the section 1.14 of the ICR PDD /01/ , project activity expect to contril towards the e following sustainable development goals, a nd PP has employed specific monitoring monitoring/reporting process for each SDG and/or SDG indicators/01//4.6/: SDG SDG target & Indicator Contributions Over Project Target Lifetime SDG 13: 13.1 Strengthen resilience and adaptive capacity to Enhancing coastal resilience Climate climate-related hazards and natural disasters. against climate impacts, Action reducing vulnerability to storms and flooding.